biopragmatics/oquat/docs/invalids/prefix/isbn.md

 ## `tads`: Tick Anatomy Ontology

-Identifiers for this prefix are given incorrectly correctly in `tads`.
+Identifiers for this prefix are given incorrectly in `tads`.
+See the [GitHub repository](https://github.com/VEuPathDB-ontology/TADS).

 | external_xref         |   usages_count | usages                                                                                                   |
 |-----------------------|----------------|----------------------------------------------------------------------------------------------------------|